Joining the Lab

 (For undergraduate students looking for a research assistant position, please apply here.)

-Do not apply to these PhD programs simply because UCSD is prestigious.
+Do not apply to these PhD programs simply because UCSD neuroscience and cognitive science are prestigious.
 That’s not to say that prestige is wrong, but it’s not the reason to get a PhD.
 If we get the impression that you’re simply chasing prestige, we will likely not accept you into the lab.

 The absolute best place to pursue a graduate degree is the place that maximizes the following variables (weighted according to your personal taste):